aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides.charts/chartcellcollection/add/_index.md

 ## add {#any}
-Add new cell to the collection.
+Creates [`ChartDataCell`](/slides/python-net/aspose.slides.charts/chartdatacell) from specified value and adds it to the collection.

 ```python